 Welcome to the Utah Chapter!

-Thank you for visiting the Utah Chapter of the FSHD Society which officially launched in March 2019.
+Thank you for visiting the Utah Chapter of the FSHD Society!
 We are here to build a local community of patients, family and friends, and help them connect and advocate for themselves and each other.
 Our hope for the future is to find a cure – Until then, we hope to bring a greater awareness to the community, and to help improve the quality of life of all those affected.